 Now let us look at some default options already available on your iPhone.

-Best iPhone Parental Control Apps
+List of Best Parental Control Apps for iPhone

 1. Screen Time on iOS 12